Operation Allies Refuge: Operation Allies Welcome

 On 29 August 2021, President Joe Biden ordered the Department of Homeland Security (DHS) to lead Operation Allies Welcome, a civilian-led continuation of Allies Refuge with the task of managing the resettlement of refugees and providing "temporary housing, sustainment, and support inside the United States" for evacuees.
 DHS established the Unified Coordination Group allowing for collaboration with military, state and local governments, non-governmental organizations, and the private sector during Allies Welcome activities.

 Between July 2021 and March 2022, over 73,000 Afghans were paroled into the US as part of Operation Allies Welcome.
-In some cases they were sponsored and assisted by groups of private citizens called Sponsor Circles.
+In some cases, they were sponsored and assisted by groups of private citizens called Sponsor Circles.
 The parolees were generally eligible for refugee and mainstream benefits in the US.

 Afghans were generally paroled for a period of two years; an extension (re-parole) was available.
 Once in the US, Afghans could apply for asylum, Special Immigrant Visa, or other immigration status for which they qualified.
 As of 2025, of the asylum claims by Afghans which had been decided, over 97% had been approved.

+On March 14, 2026, a day after being arrested by ICE on charges of violating his immigration parole, Mohammad Nazir Paktyawal died in detention in the Parkland Hospital in Dallas, Texas.
+Paktyawal, who was airlifted to the US on August 21, 2021, and had been arrested in 2025 for SNAP fraud and theft, was labeled by ICE as a "criminal illegal alien."